 1 Includes applicable add-ons of 1.08% for RWA and 0.375% for LRD.
 2 Our minimum CET1 leverage ratio requirement of 3.375% consists of a 1.5% base requirement, a 1.5% base buffer capital requirement, a 0.25% LRD add-on requirement and a 0.125% market share add-on requirement based on our Swiss credit business.
-3 Includes outstanding low-trigger loss-absorbing additional tier 1 (AT1) capital instruments, which are available under the Swiss SRB framework to meet the going concern requirements until their first call date.
+3 Includes outstanding low-trigger loss-absorbing additional tier 1 (AT1) capital instruments which are available under the Swiss SRB framework to meet the going concern requirements until their first call date.
 As of their first call date, these instruments are eligible to meet the gone concern requirements.
 4 A maximum of 25% of the gone concern requirements can be met with instruments that have a remaining maturity of between one and two years.
-Once at least 75% of the minimum gone concern requirement has been met with instruments that have a remaining maturity of between one and two years remain eligible to be included in the total gone concern capital.
-5 The gone concern requirement after the application of the rebate for resolvability measures and the reduction for the use of higher quality capital instruments is floored at 8.6% and 3% for the RWA-and LRD-based requirements, respectively.
-This means that the combined reduction may not exceed 5.34 percentage points for the RWA-based requirement of 4.875%.
+Once at least 75% of the minimum gone concern requirement has been met with instruments that have a remaining maturity of greater than two years, all instruments that have a remaining maturity of between one and two years remain eligible to be included in the total gone concern capital.
+5 The gone concern requirement after the application of the rebate for resolvability measures and the reduction for the use of higher quality capital instruments is floored at 8.6% and 3% for the RWA- and LRD-based requirement, respectively.
+This means that the combined reduction may not exceed 5.34 percentage points for the RWA-based requirement of 13.94% and 1.875 percentage points for the LRD-based requirement of 4.875%.